 - Going to Australia with a stopover flight

-Conclusions about the flight layover
+Conclusions about a connecting flight with a layover

-This post was last updated on 12th Sept.
-2017.
+This post was last updated in Jan 2020.

 Photo credit Young Woman at the Airport via Shuttershock